codio-c5/C5-Development/.guides/content/Meetup--Substitution-Ciphers-and-Attack-Scenarios--33ae.md

 ## Calling All Cryptanalysts: How would you crack it?
-What approach you would take to solve each scenario?
+What approach would you take to solve each scenario?

-**1. Ciphertext only attacks:** What do you do to break the cipher if all you have is the ciphertext?
+**1. Ciphertext-only attacks:** What do you do to break the substitution cipher if all you have is the ciphertext?

-**2. Known plaintext attacks:** What do you do to break the cipher if you know that HELLO encrypts to `MYZZK`?
+**2. Known plaintext attacks:** What do you do to break the cipher if you know that "hello" encrypts to `MYZZK`?
 How do you find the key?

 **3. Chosen plaintext attacks:** What do you do to break the cipher if you can choose a plaintext and get its ciphertext but no key?
 What would you choose for the plaintext?